-Performance Equity Awards are targeted to be approximately 50% stock options and 50% share units for all executives.
+In early 2023, it was decided that Performance Equity Awards for 2022 would be targeted at approximately 50% performance share units, 25% share units and 25% stock options for all executives.
 The HRCC and/or Board reviews the composition of Performance Equity Awards from time to time and may make changes to the composition as may be required.
-Performance Equity Awards are made after the release of the Corporation's annual financial statements.
+Performance Equity Awards are completed after the release of the Corporation's annual financial statements.